aguirrerjg/Liferay-Travels-Back/README.md

 We will use the Liferay Portal 7.3 GA6 version.
 A Liferay service module is provided to be used during the workshop.

 ## Step 2: Explore the APIs
 Once the bundle is initialized you can start the portal (running `bundles/tomcat-9.0.37/bin/startup.sh`) and log in.

 Once you are logged go to the url `http://localhost/o/api` to find the API Explorer and start exploring and trying the REST and GraphQL APIs.

 Try creating some users and adding them to the site.
 Then recover them using the REST and GraphQL APIs

+## Step 3: Extend the APIs
+In Liferay 7.3 we add new features to extend our existing APIs very easy.

+In this step we are adding and extension to the UserAccount existing resource in GraphQL implementing the GraphQLContributor interface.

+The steps to follow are:
+- Create a new module with blade `blade create -t service -s com.liferay.portal.vulcan.graphql.contributor.GraphQLContributor -p com.liferay.useraccount.extension user-account-extension`
+- Implement the GraphQLContributor interface implementing a query contributor with the help of the @GraphQLTypeExtension annotation and GraphQLField